Who is treated in the Spinal Cord Injury Program?

 Types of Patients Treated

-The patients who come to the Spinal Cord Injury program have functional challenges related to their spinal cord injury.
+These patients have functional challenges related to their spinal cord injury.
 These challenges may include performing daily self-care activities, limitations in mobility, bowel and bladder dysfunction or difficulty breathing.
+Patients must able to participate in one to five hours of therapy per day.

 Interdisciplinary Treatment Team